jorgechauxjr/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called holberton.h
 - Dont forget to push your header file
 - All your header files should be include guarded

+### Tasks
+- 0 - Function that converts a binary number to an unsigned int.
+- 1 - Function that prints the binary representation of a number.
+- 2 - Function that returns the value of a bit at a given index.
+- 3 - Function that sets the value of a bit to 1 at a given index.
+- 4 - Function that sets the value of a bit to 0 at a given index.
+- 5 - Function that returns the number of bits you would need to flip to get from one number to another.
+- 6 - Function that checks the endianness.
+- 7 - Find the password for this program.
+- 8 - Write a blog post on how integers are stored in memory using twos complement.